HarshKasliwal/HarshKasliwal/README.md

 ## ABOUT ME

-🚀 Aspiring Software Engineer and Front End Developer, actively equipping myself with a diverse skill set encompassing Git, NOSQL, Big Data (Hadoop), Kubernetes, and APIs.
-Experienced in immersive virtual programs with Goldman Sachs & JPMorgan Chase & Co. via Forage, I'm eagerly embracing every opportunity to learn, collaborate, and contribute to the dynamic world of software engineering ⚡️🌐
+An emerging software developer with a diverse skill set encompassing SQL, C++, Python, JavaScript, Java, and Front End development.
+With a CGPI of 9/10, I'm dedicated to excellence.
+In my early career, a diverse project portfolio stands out.
+Front End Web Dev internship highlighted HTML, CSS, JS proficiency, adaptability, teamwork and communication skills.
+I'm determined to secure a Software Engineer role, leveraging C++, Python, and Java for innovative solutions.

 ## KEY PROJECTS & PAST EXPERIENCE